 Multiple endocrine neoplasia is a group of disorders that leads to tumors (growth of tissue) in different endocrine glands (the system that both makes and regulates hormones).
 There are several types of multiple endocrine neoplasia.
 One common type of this disorder is multiple endocrine neoplasia type 1 (or MEN-1).
 It is also known as Wermer syndrome.

 MEN-1 is a genetic condition caused by mutations (changes) in the MEN1 gene.
 This gene usually prevents the growth of tumors.
 In people with MEN-1, the mutation prevents the gene from working properly.
-This can lead to the growth of multiple tumors in the endocrine system.
+This can lead to the growth of multiple tumors in the endocrine system and elsewhere.

 Did You Know...?